 - You must enable the RAID function on the BIOS if you wish to create a RAID disk.
-Refer to "Chapter 5 BIOS Setup" for information. - Create a RAID driver disk from the 6300ESB sub-folder under Drivers folder in the support CD.
+Refer to "Chapter 5 BIOS Setup" for information. - 2.
+Create a RAID driver disk from the Drivers folder in the support CD.
 Select the specific driver folder for your operating system.